"Ocean View" – Home 278162 Studio

 “Ocean View” is a new two storey building - ground floor living space (9.5metres x 5 metres approx) and first floor living space (9.5 metres x 5 metres approx) - both open plan.
 Additionally, there is a separate fully equipped modern kitchen (3 metres x 3 metres approx) on the ground floor.
 Toilet and wash basin also on the ground floor.
 Bathroom including shower, toilet and wash basin on the first floor.
 There is a mix of double beds and single beds plus a collapsible single bed if needed.
 The beds can be rearranged between the ground and first floors to suit sleeping arrangements.
 Utilities - electricity, oil fired central heating included.
 There is also an open fireplace on the ground floor.
 Towels and bed linen supplied.
 Outside water tap and normal clothes line.
 The house is located close to the new Cottage restaurant at Dugort (across from the old Dugort post office) and at the opposite end of Dugort beach from The Strand Hotel.
 Open all Year.
-Satellite TV with up to 300
+Satellite TV with

 “Ocean View” is a new two storey building - ground floor living space (9.5metres x 5 metres approx) and first floor living space (9.5 metres x 5 metres approx) - both open plan.
 Additionally, there is a separate fully equipped modern kitchen (3 metres x 3 metres approx) on the ground floor.
 Toilet and wash basin also on the ground floor.
 Bathroom including shower, toilet and wash basin on the first floor.
 There is a mix of double beds and single beds plus a collapsible single bed if needed.
 The beds can be rearranged between the ground and first floors to suit sleeping arrangements.
 Utilities - electricity, oil fired central heating included.
 There is also an open fireplace on the ground floor.
 Towels and bed linen supplied.
 Outside water tap and normal clothes line.
 The house is located close to the new Cottage restaurant at Dugort (across from the old Dugort post office) and at the opposite end of Dugort beach from The Strand Hotel.
 Open all Year.
 Satellite TV with up to 300 channels.
 Discounts for low maintenance groups.